allenai/open-instruct/docs/algorithms/rejection_sampling.md

 # Debug run (use an interactive session)

+This code supports HF models, local models and also API-based models (e.g., `gpt-4`).
+For generating completions, the code now accepts one model at a time, but we're working on adding an ensemble of models.
+Stay tuned.
 ```bash
 ## tulu v3 recipe
 # 1. first sample a bunch of completions given prompts